circlefin/verite/packages/docs/verite/developers/wallet-guide.md

 ## Architectural Foundations

-Verite uses a decentralized identity architecture, in which the individual (subject/holder) directly requests and receives credentials from an issuer, storing them in a digital wallet.
+Verite uses a decentralized identity architecture, in which the individual (subject/holder) directly requests and receives credentials from an issuer, storing them in a wallet that governs a unique and long-lasting DID.
 In this model, individuals decide when and with whom they want to share their credentials, referred to as verifiers, or more generally, relying parties.
+In some architectures and use-cases, these counterparties may know the wallet and its user *only* by a DID, or by a DID and the contents of credentials managed by the wallet.

 ![Identity relationship between issuer, subject, verifier, and registry](/img/design-overview/identity-relationships.png)

-The relying party verifies the credential, without necessarily needing to contact the issuer, through an extensible mechanism enabled by the VC spec.
-The verification process is designed to be privacy-respecting and cryptographically secure.
+The relying party verifies the credential, without necessarily needing to contact the issuer, through an extensible mechanism enabled by the VC specification.
+The verification process is designed to be maximally privacy-respecting and cryptographically secure.

 ### Concepts Overview

 Verite's basis is the [W3C Verifiable Credentials (VCs) Data Model](https://www.w3.org/TR/vc-data-model).
-A credential is a claim made by an issuer about an individual (subject), and a verifiable credential is a cryptographically secure wrapper around the credential.
+A credential is a claim made by an issuer about an individual (subject), and a verifiable credential is a cryptographically secure wrapper around that credential enabling verification and handling by common, standards-based libraries such as JWT tooling.

 Following is a list of concepts used in Verite.